“The Truth Has a Ring to It” is what I would call the calm before the storm episode that will set up the last chapters before the finale

 This Barry Season 2 Episode 6 recap for the episode titled “The Truth Has a Ring to It” contains spoilers.
 You can check out our thoughts on the previous episode by clicking these words.

-In their latest outing, “The Truth Has a Ring to It”, Berg and Hader address immediately the loss of Detective Loach (good-bye Twin Peaks‘ John Pirruccello) by telling the media it was a case of a domestic dispute that turned deadly.
-Hilariously, they show a rumpled looking photo of Loach next to a professional Hollywood shot of Ronnie (which is the actual photo from actor Daniel Bernhardt’s IMDb page); to what the police chief sums up as, “So, you get it.’
+In their latest outing, “The Truth Has a Ring to It,” Berg and Hader address immediately the loss of Detective Loach (good-bye Twin Peaks‘ John Pirruccello) by telling the media it was a case of a domestic dispute that turned deadly.
+Hilariously, they show a rumpled-looking photo of Loach next to a professional Hollywood shot of Ronnie (which is the actual photo from actor Daniel Bernhardt’s IMDb page), to what the police chief sums up as, “So, you get it.’

 Later, after escaping the grocery store without being arrested, Fuches and Barry eventually hit up a Target (outfits for under $30 apparently) and get cleaned up in a park bathroom.
 Barry finally cuts the cord, telling his old mentor that his new one, Gene, knows him and accepts him for who he is: a good person.
 As Barry leaves, Fuches reminds him that “actor boy” did kill his coach’s girlfriend, then tells him, “I guess everyone is a hero of their own story, right?”

-Barry is then seen training Hank’s group of Chechen mercenaries and even makes time for more of Hank’s dancing skills, that he has now spread to his entire troupe.
+Barry is then seen training Hank’s group of Chechen mercenaries and even makes time for more of Hank’s dancing skills, which he has now spread to his entire troupe.
 Barry tells Hank that his group is as good as they are ever going to be.
 Hank then gives back the material he was using to blackmail Barry and is disappointed that he didn’t have the special Chechen bullet gifted to him by his “BFF.”

 This particular chapter of the time and tribulations of America’s favorite hitman didn’t have the level of tension and suspense as the previous outings.
 That being said, I had a sneaking suspicion that “The Truth Has a Ring to it” would have come down to earth a bit.
-This is what I would call “the calm before the storm” episode that will set up the last chapters before the finale.
+I would call “the calm before the storm” episode that will set up the last chapters before the finale.
 I’m guessing if this season is any indication, it is going for broke and tumbles into some very dark places.